 Growing Together Aquaponics Inc.

-This presentation will provide information regarding the development of effective programs focusing on physical activity and health and job training and employment for individuals with intellectual and other developmental disabilities.
-People with disabilities have higher rates of physical inactivity and lower self-concept scores than their peers without disabilities.
-Likewise, people with disabilities are employed at significantly lower rates than their peers without disabilities.
-Developing effective programs of physical activity and health promotion may improve self-concept and increase opportunities for employment.
-This presentation will address these topics.
+This presentation will provide information on developing programs that focus on physical activity, health, job training and employment for individuals with disabilities.
+People with disabilities have higher rates of physical inactivity and lower self-concept scores ( how someone sees themself) than their peers without disabilities.
+People with disabilities are also employed at much lower rates than their peers without disabilities.
+Developing physical activity programs and health promotion may improve self-concept and increase opportunities for employment.

 WEDNESDAY, JANUARY 10, 2024